mozilla-services/socorro/docs/development/generic_app.rst

 uses ``generic_app`` to leverage ``configman`` to run.
 Let's look at `weeklyReportsPartitions.py
 <https://github.com/mozilla/socorro/blob/master/socorro/cron/weeklyReportsPartitions.py>`_

-As you can see, it's a subclass of the `socorro.app.generic_app.App
+As you can see, it's a subclass of the `socorrolib.app.generic_app.App
 <https://github.com/mozilla/socorro/blob/master/socorro/app/generic_app.py>`_
 class which is a the-least-you-need wrapper for a minimal app.
 As you can see, it takes care of logging and executing your ``main`` function.